DotOS/android_vendor_dot/README.md

 Gerrit will recognize it as a new patchset in an exisiting commit.

-To view the status of your and/or others patches, visit [dotOS Code Review](http://gerrit.droidontime.com)
+To view the status of your and/or others patches, visit [DotOS Code Review](http://review.droidontime.com)

 If you encounter any issues, feel free to contact us on our [Telegram channel](https://t.me/dotos).
 We will be happy to assist you !